damoonsh/Kaggle-Survey/README.md

 # 2020 Kaggle Machine Learning & Data Science Survey

 ## Context
-Code within this repository is the work I have done to analyze to gain some insight from Kaggle's <a href="https://www.kaggle.com/c/kaggle-survey-2020">Survey Competition<a>.
+Code within this repository is the work I have done to analyze to gain some insight from Kaggle's <a href="https://www.kaggle.com/c/kaggle-survey-2020">Survey Competition</a>.
+Also, in order to view the original Kaggle Notebook please follow this <a href="https://www.kaggle.com/damoonshahhosseini/brainstorming">link</a>.

 # Data Preprocessing
 The survey data has a specific structure where it would be convinient to clean and change some attributes of the dataframe.
 Some problems: